 The postoperative risk factors include uncontrolled blood sugar over 200 mg in the first 48 hours, and prolonged preoperative hospital stay also increases the incidences of surgical site infections and pelvic abscess formation.
 Postoperative hematoma is also one of the critical causes of pelvic abscess.

 The pelvic abscess is a circumscribed collection of infected exudate.
-It formed by liquefaction necrosis.
-It develops as a result of an imbalance between host defense mechanism and insufficient antibiotic coverage in the setting of bacterial inoculum of high virulence.
-The necrotic tissues are built up around the infective exudate which formed a thick fibrous wall.
+It is formed by liquefaction necrosis.
+It develops due to an imbalance between host defense mechanisms and insufficient antibiotic coverage in the setting of bacterial inoculum of high virulence.
+The necrotic tissues are built up around the infective exudate, which formed a thick fibrous wall.
 If the pus does not drain, it will localize the microbes as well as toxins which could be detrimental to the host and make it more difficult for antimicrobial agents to penetrate the fibrous inflammatory capsule and act on it.
 The enzymatic degradation of immunoglobulins and local release of complements occurs, which results in persistent pus formation.

 In young women, pelvic abscess occurs as one of the complications of pelvic inflammatory disease.
 It starts as an ascending infection from the vagina, cervix and spreads to the uterus, fallopian tube, ovary, and peritoneum.
-It causes the endothelial damage and edema of the fallopian tube and consequently leads to tubal blockage.
+It causes endothelial damage and edema of the fallopian tube and consequently leads to tubal blockage.
 Notably, it generally occurs in the follicular phase of the menstrual cycle.
-Likewise, high estrogen and cervical ectopy help in the linkage of Neisseria Gonorrhea and chlamydia to the genital tract, which is one of the most common causes of Pelvic inflammatory disease and its complication.
+Likewise, high estrogen and cervical ectopy help link Neisseria Gonorrhea and chlamydia to the genital tract, which is one of the most common causes of Pelvic inflammatory disease and its complication.

-In postoperative patients, the theory is that blood loss, serous fluid, lymphatic debris, necrotic tissue, and fibrillar hemostats cumulates in the lower pelvic area and vaginal vault and results in the formation of a simple collection of fluid.
+In postoperative patients, the theory is that blood loss, serous fluid, lymphatic debris, necrotic tissue, and fibrillar hemostats cumulates in the lower pelvic area and vaginal vault.
+It results in the formation of a simple collection of fluid.
 The fluid accumulation eventually becomes infected via skin contamination and vaginal opening and results in pelvic abscess formation.
-The pathogenic organism ascends from the vagina, endocervix and via skin to the surgical site, including vaginal vault and abdominal incision.
+The pathogenic organism ascends from the vagina, endocervix, and via skin to the surgical site, including vaginal vault and abdominal incision.

 The clinical presentation of the pelvic abscess is highly variable.
 Patients may present with a high-grade fever, general malaise, nausea, vomiting, tachycardia, lower abdominal pain, vaginal discharge, vaginal bleeding, retention of urine, and change in bowel habit.
 Leukocytosis with a left shift along with elevated erythrocyte sedimentation rate and high C-reactive protein is present in blood workup.
 Ectopic pregnancy should always be ruled out on a urine pregnancy test.
 A diagnosis is conventionally made based on the presence of fever and palpable mass or fullness.
 In 1983 a study conducted by Landers and Sweet demonstrated that 35% of women with abscess present afebrile, while 23% had normal leucocyte count.
 In the same study, they reported that 50% of the patients with tubo-ovarian abscess present with fever, 28% with nausea, and 21% with vaginal bleeding.